technokowski/Network-Info/README.md

 ## Network-Info
 # Simple menu bar utility to display network info to the user

-*This is Mac OSX/macOS only.
+*This is only compatible with Mac OSX/macOS.

 <img src='assets/network.png' width='400px'>